Anay-Joshi26/agile-wd-proj/README.md

 ## About the Website

-SnapCipher is a game where you can upload images and other guess the the word or phrase which relates those images.
+SnapCipher is an interactive game, inspired by 4pics1word where you can upload images and players will try guess the the word or phrase which relates those images.
+SnapCipher's colourful design is sure to engage users and get them to put their thinking caps on!

-If you've ever played 4pics1word you'll know exactly where we got our inspiration from.
+**Create Challenges:** You get to upload 4 images, a title, hint and the secret word or phrase which is related to the 4 images you chose.

+**Solve Challenges:** Other players can then try to guess the secret word or phrase based on the 4 images you chose.

+**Top The Leaderboards:** When you play someone's game we count your guesses and you get ranked against every other player for that game.

+**Community:** Players who liked your challenge can upvote your post, these upvotes are used to select trending games which get featured at the top of the challenges!

 ## How to Play

-1. Create an account and login
+1. Create an account and login, you can find this in the top right on the page, or we will prompt you to login if we need you too
+2. Start on the homepage for a quick introduction to the site or navigate straight to the challenges page
-2. Explore challenges created by others **OR** Make your own game
+3. On the challenges page you can see trending games, explore challenges created by others
-3. Click on a challenge you'd like to play and check out the leaderboard
+4. Click on a challenge you'd like to play and check out the leaderboard
-4. Play the challenge and check what score you got!
+5. Play the challenge and check what score you got!
+After this you can give the game an upvote if you liked it (or a downvote)!
+6. **OR** Make your own game by navigating to Create Game, here you can select a title of your challenge, upload 4 photos and select the word/phrase that relates them

 To run the app, you must be within the `agile-wd-proj` directory, but first you will need to `git clone` the repo.